Richard Biegenwald: Capture

 Police surrounded Biegenwald's home on January 22, 1983, where Dherran Fitzgerald also lived.
 Police lured Biegenwald out of his house using a ruse and when he stepped off his back porch, he was grabbed by officers.
 Fitzgerald saw the commotion and hid himself in a secret room with several weapons.
 Detectives located the room and after threatening to shoot through the wall, he surrendered.
 A search of the home revealed a large cache of weapons and illegal drugs.
 Police confiscated several pipe bombs, handguns, rifles, shotguns, a machine gun, Rohypnol, chloral hydrate, marijuana, a live puff adder, venom collecting apparatus, and floor plans for several area notable residences and businesses.

 During questioning, Fitzgerald told police of a third body, that of a young woman, that Biegenwald had shown him hidden in his garage.
 This victim was driven to the rear of Burger King in Ocean Township, and dumped in the wooded area behind.
 Fitzgerald told police that he helped Biegenwald transport another body to his mother's house in Staten Island and bury it in the basement.
 Fitzgerald went on to say that while he was digging in the basement, he exhumed a body that Biegenwald had buried there some time before.
 Fitzgerald led police to three other bodies in addition to the two buried in Staten Island.

 As the investigation went on, police located a ninth victim, William Ward, who was buried in a shallow grave in Neptune City, New Jersey.
-Ward was a prison escapee whom Biegenwald had shot four or five times in the head and then disposed of the body at a cemetery nearby.
+Ward was a prison escapee whom Biegenwald had shot four or five times in the head and then disposed of at a cemetery nearby.

 Police only had enough evidence to charge Biegenwald with five counts of first degree murder.
 Fitzgerald turned state's evidence.